Hi there everyone.

 .... there's jazz at Louie's on the last Friday of each month

-There's more good news because you can hear other occasional jazz at Zookeepers on Tay Street, that's fortnightly on Thursday evenings from 7.30 (phone them to synchronise weeks).
+You can still hear other occasional jazz at Zookeepers on Tay Street.
+It's an Open Mike night fortnightly on Thursday evenings from 7.30 (phone them to synchronise weeks).

-There's also the occasional jazz at Mecca (on Tay Street) on Friday evenings.
-This is less about jazz and more about the odd jazz tune by people who can play it; people like Saelyn Guyton and Jason Schmidt.
-Jason also plays at The Auction House but better check with both venues for timings.
+Music at Mecca (on Tay Street) on Friday evenings has also stopped.
+It was less about jazz and more about the odd jazz tune by people who can play it; people like Saelyn Guyton and Jason Schmidt.
+Jason also plays at The Auction House occasionally but better check on the venue for timings.

 Bands that have played at the club (various venues) since 2003 have included: